The Ultimate Guide to Google Performance Max Campaigns [2025]

 Text specs

-When it comes to headline, you need to submit between 3 and 5 of them, preferably 15-30 characters long.
-Additionally, you must prepare at least one (up to 5) long_headline of maximum 90 characters.
-Between 2 and 5 descriptions (max.
-90 characters) and one business_name (max.
-25 characters) are also required.
+When it comes to headlines, provide up to 15, preferably 15-30 characters long.
+Additionally, you must provide at least one (up to 5) long headline that’s a maximum of 90 characters, between 2 and 5 descriptions (max.
+90 characters), and your business_name (max.
+25 characters).

 Image specs